liaobrien/ecommerce-back-end/README.md

 ## Description

 This repository contains back-end code necessaary for an e-commerce website.
-Using Express.js and Sequelize, the server interacts with a persistent MySQL database.
+Using Express.js and Sequelize, the server interacts with a persistent MySQL database that contains a site's various products, the categories those products fall into, and specific tags attached to each product.

 ## Table of Contents